OpenCourseMatch/Documentation/03-features-users.md

 # User Features

+Features available to normal users of the OpenCourseMatch application

 ## Choose Courses

 The user can choose courses by choosing the `Choose courses` option in the dashboard.